-Canon 1D Mark II versus Nikon D3400
+Canon 1D Mark II vs Nikon D3400

-The Canon EOS-1D Mark II and the Nikon D3400 are two digital cameras that were officially introduced, respectively, in January 2004 and August 2016.
+The Canon EOS-1D Mark II and the Nikon D3400 are two digital cameras that were announced, respectively, in January 2004 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II) and an APS-C (D3400) sensor.
-The Canon has a resolution of 8.2 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 8.2 megapixels, whereas the Nikon provides 24 MP.

 Body comparison: Canon 1D Mark II vs Nikon D3400